Our verdict

 Support and lockdown?
 Never a problem!

-Based on the users' feedback, the Reebok Nano X2 is one of the most supportive cross-trainers on the market.
+Based on our workouts, we confirmed that the Reebok Nano X2 is really a supportive cross-trainer.
 The shoe provides consistent foot containment through its strategically placed overlays, sturdy heel counter, and efficient lacing system.

-Underneath the well-padded collar is an internal heel counter that keeps the foot in place.
-It is extensively praised for being sturdy and supportive by the reviewers.
+We realized that underneath the well-padded collar is an internal heel counter that keeps the foot in place.
+We greatly applaud this for being sturdy and supportive.

 In a manual assessment, we came to agree with these statements as the rearfoot portion of the shoe is quite stiff.
 On a 1-5 scale where 5 is the stiffest, we rated it as 3.

 The heel counter is complemented by a rigid heel clip that runs from right above the foam up until both the lateral and medial sides of the forefoot.
 This special feature keeps the shoe stable and ensures forefoot flexion during explosive movements.
-"Feels plenty secure," says an expert.
+Due to this, we felt really secure.

 Besides, the heel collar has been lowered in the Nano X2, eliminating the heel rubs of the previous model.